-devotion people feel for their churches, whether a grand gothic edifice What has been most intriguing about this adventure has been the NORTH ALABAMA DRIVING TOUR www.NorthAlabama.org heavens.
-Many interiors of these gothic wonders are beyond human Iall elegant steeples rise into the sky bringing one closer to the Beautiful gothic, cathedral-like structures are truly great wonders of art. vibrant with the sun's light... filling sanctuaries with colorful prisms.
-The stained glass windows are breathtaking.
-They become warmer and the sole furnishings. and its shadow.
+devotion people feel for their churches, whether a grand gothic edifice What has been most intriguing about this adventure has been the heavens.
+Many interiors of these gothic wonders are beyond human Iall elegant steeples rise into the sky bringing one closer to the and its shadow.
 With some, sturdy benches and a simple wooden pulpit are room.
 Like the forest, each church has its atmosphere, its fragrance, its light locations, open on three sides, married to the woodlands with only a single of silence, of prayer, and of spiritual joy.
 Others can be found in serene surroundings, standing as testimonies to those who wished to create a place Several white painted timber-framed churches are nestled in quiet communal good cheer.